jh1993/CursedTrials/README.txt

 Should've Died:
 - Whenever you take damage, you have a 2% chance to die instantly per percentage of HP below 50%.

+Endless Chaff:
+- All enemy units have Spawn Bone Shamblers on Death.
+- All enemy units have +1 reincarnations.
+- Realms contain only floors.